-The main difference between the two network protocols is that unlike SNMP, and WMI monitoring is a proprietary technology from Microsoft and it is specifically designed for Microsoft-based networks, Servers, VMs and workstations.
+The main difference between the network protocols SNMP and WMI is that unlike SNMP, WMI monitoring is a proprietary technology from Microsoft and it is specifically designed for Microsoft-based networks, Servers, VMs and workstations.
 On the other hand, Like SNMP, WMI acts as the middle layer between management applications and scripts on one side, and configuration settings and operational parameters on the other.
 Another distinctive element of WMI is that it is designed from the ground up to support an infinite number configurations items which means that WMI can report on, and control, complex Windows configuration items like mount points.

 |Operating System on which OpManager is installed||Monitoring Protocols supported|

 OpManager provides multi vendor support to monitor Servers and critical Microsoft applications continuously along with their services and processes.
 It periodically monitors Windows Servers via Windowns WMI monitoring protocol to ensure that they are up and running at their optimum performance level, 24x7.
 OpManager, a WMI monitoring software, stores all the data for historical performance tracking and troubleshooting, thus eliminating the need for multiple Server monitoring tools.Learn more.